Book publicity & author branding

 Janet Maslin’s words constituted a branding milestone for Mr. King.
 It represented the culmination of his move to Scribner and the literary branding genius of Suzanne Balaban.

-Today, BMM Worldwide’s Brand Development practice works alongside our Agency and Publicity practices like a Literary Advertising Agency 🚀.
+Today, BMM Worldwide’s Brand Development practice works alongside our Publicity practice like a literary advertising agency 🚀.

-While our Publicity practice 🗣 conducts campaigns to secure unpaid organic book endorsements, and our Agency practice 📚sells new books to mainstream publishers, our Brand Development practice 🚀 assists authors with their: brands, markets, positioning, platforms, networks, followings, and revenue opportunities.
-Depending upon the author’s objectives and financial resources, our methods include:
+While our Publicity practice 🗣 conducts campaigns to secure unpaid organic book endorsements, our Brand Development practice 🚀 assists authors with their: brands, markets, positioning, marketing platforms, networks, followings, and revenue opportunities.
+Depending upon the author’s objectives and financial resources, our methods include: brand work-ups, market segmentation, digital marketing, digital advertising, book launch events, book cover design, author playlists, book movements, and commercial ventures

 Brand work-ups entail segmenting the author’s readership, developing positioning and key brand parameters, supporting the author in selecting branding vehicles that align with their goals and budget, and producing a creative brief for use in soliciting bids from vendors.